BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Custom Advanced Functoids

 • Default Value Mapping functoid: The Default Value Mapping have a similar but different behavior.
 You can use the Default Value Mapping functoid to return a value from one of two input parameters.
-If the value of the first input parameter is Null or Empty, then the value of the second input parameter is returned, otherwise, the first input is returned.
+If the value of the first input parameter is Null or Empty, then the value of the second input parameter is returned; otherwise, the first input parameter is returned.

 XPath Functoids